Dominick1998/Personal-Finance-Management-System/README.md

 Created by Dominick Ferro

 A comprehensive web application designed to help users manage their personal finances.
 This includes features for budgeting, expense tracking, financial goal setting, and detailed reports.
-The application is built using Flask for the backend and React for the frontend, providing a robust and interactive user experience.
+This application is built using Flask for the backend and React for the frontend, providing a robust and interactive user experience.

 ## Features